Europe's to-do list: realigning perspectives on the European project

 A dedicated series of roundtables will explore Europe in a rapidly shifting geopolitical landscape, examining political dynamics and alliances with shared aspiration nations in the world.
 By linking global developments to Europe’s security, competitiveness and values, these discussions will help inform strategic choices for the years ahead.

-Through exchanges with ambassadors of key nations with shared aspirations, we will explore how Europe can pivot to creating a different coalition of nations fit for the 21st century.
+By exchanges with ambassadors of key nations we will explore how Europe can tailor its strategic alliances and develop partnerships fit for the 21st century.

 With